 On November 16, 60 Phillies' player-tagged trees - donated through the Phillies Home Runs for Trees program supported by Philadelphia Gas Works - were planted in University City by volunteers from U.C.
 Green, Pennsylvania Horticultural Society and Philadelphia Gas Works.

-For the seventh year in a row, the Phillies and PGW partnered with the Pennsylvania Horticultural Society (PHS) on its efforts to Plant One Million.
+For the eighth year in a row, the Phillies and PGW partnered with the Pennsylvania Horticultural Society (PHS) on its efforts to Plant One Million.

 Plant One Million is an ambitious multi-state tree-planting campaign, encompassing 13 counties in southeastern Pennsylvania and parts of New Jersey and Delaware.
 For each home run hit by a Phillies player during the season, a tree will be planted as part of the program.
 To date, 1,074 trees have been planted through Home Runs for Trees.

 The goal is to increase the "tree canopy cover" - the area of land shaded by trees - in the tri-state area to 30 percent, the greatest coverage in more than a century, by planting one million trees by 2020.

 Pennsylvania Horticultural Society

 Trees can increase property values and retail sales, reduce energy costs, flooding, and crime rates, improve air and water quality, and enhance the overall health and quality of life for local residents.